 Renowned Music Conductor And Lieutenant Colonel to Conduct Concert Band

-In October, John Clanton will visit North Greenville University to share his skills as a renowned conductor, music director, and pianist.
+(September 11, 2018) On October 8, John Clanton will visit North Greenville University to share his skills as a renowned conductor, music director, and pianist.
 He will visit students in the Cline School of Music and direct the concert band.

 Clanton’s professional music career began nearby at Furman University where he earned a B.A. in music.
 He later earned an M.A. in conducting from the prestigious Eastman School of Music in Rochester, New York.